googleapis/cloud-debug-nodejs/samples/README.md

 [![Open in Cloud Shell][shell_img]][shell_link]

-> This module provides Cloud Debugger support for Node.js applications.
+> This module provides Snapshot Debugger support for Node.js applications.
-Cloud Debugger is a feature of Google Cloud Platform that lets you debug your applications in production without stopping or pausing your application.
+Snapshot Debugger is an open source product that lets you debug your applications in production without stopping or pausing your application.

+A Firebase Realtime Database instance is used to store your data.

 ## Table of Contents